-(Prerequisite: One course from BIOL B301, B302 or B303) Study of a topic not otherwise available to student.
+(Prerequisite: One course from BIOL B301, B302 or B303 with a grade of 'C' or better) Study of a topic not otherwise available to student.
 May involve reading assignments, tutorial, lectures, papers, presentations, or field or laboratory study, determined in consultation with instructor.
 Repeatable to a maximum of 6 credit hours.